shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 });
 {% endhighlight %}

-Here we used two new features of Gulp: *watching for file changes* and *running existin tasks from another task*.
+Here we used two new features of Gulp: *watching for file changes* and *running existing tasks from another task*.
 Simple?
 Yeah, **that** simple!
 So we just tell Gulp: *keep an eye on those files - if anything happens - run those tasks immediately!* - and the magic happens.

-But why shoud we run two tasks?
+But why should we run two tasks?
 Let's merge them into one so we just run `gulp serve` and get both live reload and live re-compilation:

 {% highlight js %}